morucci/coinbot/README.md

 A trade can have the following states:

-* `entry` waiting for the trade to become a position by having the entry order executed.
+* `entry` waiting for the trade to become a position by having the entry order executed (1 buy stop-limit).
 That's the initial state when a `trade` command has been issued.
+* `suspended` waiting for a new available position when the maximum number of risky positions are at risk.
 * `risky` when the position is between the stop loss and the R1 level (entry + 1R).
 It means there are 2 orders for this state: one OCO for 50% of the position (limit at R1 and stop) and the other 50%